nugroho1234/loan-classification-h20-xgboost/README.md

 # How to Use This Project
 You can examine my notebook and perform similar or different EDA and preprocessing steps.

-If you're interested in running the API, the command to run it is: uvicorn main:LoanPredApp --reload
+If you're interested in running the API, go to the app folder first, then run:

+uvicorn main:LoanPredApp --reload

 If you want to build the docker container, make sure you've downloaded docker for Windows.
-Use this command: docker build -t "name of your project" to build the docker image.
-Then, use this command: docker run -p 5000:5000 loan-prediction-app to run the docker image.
+Use this command:

+docker build -t "name of your project"

+to build the docker image.
+Then, use this command:

+docker run -p 5000:5000 loan-prediction-app

+to run the docker image.

 Don't forget to download and install java to ensure the H2O server is running.